kim3-sudo/nhlskaters/challenge/README.md

 ## Kenyon Sports Analytics Society
 ## NHL Skaters Data - 2021-22 Season

-This event caters to Kenyon Sports Analytics Society members and should be accessible to all members, regardless of statistics experience.
-If you're not confident or you want some help, consider doing this as a pair project!
-We can't wait to see what you come up with!
-Remember, no stakes - we just want to see all the cool stuff that you come up with with this data!
+This event caters to the Kenyon College student community.
+If you are a student at Kenyon College, you are eligible to form a team and submit as part of this competition, regardless of sports analytics, computer science, or statistics experience.

+## Eligibility

+In order to be eligible, you must:
+- Be a current student at Kenyon College

 ## Entry